jpolo/laptop/README.md

 - remove all unneeded files and free disk space
 - auto-update itself. laptop can be updated itself to benefit to the latest tools / configuration of the organization

-### Customize your laptop tool for your organization !
+### ✅ Customize your laptop tool for your organization !

-- Built to be easily forked
+- Built to be easily forked (better for security, so everyone can review the code)
 - Many bash functions for your needs in [`./src/functions`]()
 - Multiple configuration profile is possible

+### ✅ Customizable for your needs

+`laptop` aims to give a common full feature basis for each laptop machine.

+Although there are some implementation tradeoffs, it should never limit developers to customize their workstation.

 ## 🔧 Configuration